 Term Expires: 2026

-Michael ("Mike") E. Griffin is a Senior Vice President and Market Leader for Savills, a worldwide company known for its consistent delivery of a full range of integrated real estate services across the globe.
-Through his consultative, client-centric approach to occupier representation, particularly for multi-market accounts, Mike has completed commercial real estate transactions totaling more than 8.5 million square feet across the globe in more than 18 states and 15 countries for a diverse occupier clientele ranging from Fortune 500 companies to all levels of government.
+Michael ("Mike") E. Griffin is an Executive Managing Director and Market Leader for Savills, a worldwide company known for its consistent delivery of a full range of integrated real estate services across the globe.
+Through his consultative, client-centric approach to occupier representation, particularly for multi-market accounts, Mike has completed commercial real estate transactions totaling more than 9.1 million square feet across the globe in more than 18 states and 15 countries for a diverse occupier clientele ranging from Fortune 500 companies to all levels of government.
 Mike joined Savills in 2015 upon its acquisition of Vertical Integration, the startup Florida-based real estate solutions firm that Mike joined upon his graduation with a Business Administration, B.S. degree from the University of South Florida in 2003.

 Term Expires: 2025